homer-hbg/phoenix-ai-consciousness/README.md

 ---

-> by Homer Gudoy: Engineer of Consciouness
+> by Homer Gudoy: Engineer of Consciousness